YaliZhang98/mGPS_interface/Readme.md

 Users can find the test files (example files) in the folder **Example_file**.

+#### Input (Example) file description
+- *Merged_training_dataset.csv*:
+  - Column 1: Sample ID
+  - Column 2-42: Metadata of samples.
+It must conclude locality levels that will be submitted (latitude, longitude, 1-2 geographical level (e.g. continent, city))
+  - Column 43-70: The relative sequence abundance data of taxa in each sample.
+- *Separate_training_abundance.csv*:
+  - Column 1: Sample ID
+  -  Column 2-29: The relative sequence abundance data of taxa in each sample.
+- *Separate_training_metadata.csv*:
+  - Column 1: Sample ID
+  - Column 2-42: Metadata of samples.
+It must conclude locality levels that will be submitted (latitude, longitude, 1-2 geographical level (e.g. continent, city))

 ### 1 Build a new prediction model using mGPS

 For short runtimes, the sample database contains only a small amount of sample data, so models built from this reference dataset are less accurate.
 It runs for a different time on different computers, between about 10-40min.